KawtharE/birdClicker/README.md

  3- The * (in our case we are calling it connectorVM)

 The connectorVM holds on all the functions that we need to achieve the features of the application, in this case: *seeting the current bird, getting the current bird, incrementing the click number, updating the title and getting all available data*.
-These function are called by views in order to not connect diractly to the Model and keep things separate.
+These functions are called by views in order to not connect directly to the Model and keep things separate.

 the **init function** call the views init functions to setup the app.